A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Conclusion

-These observations are confirmed by the five numerical test cases in Sec.~\ref{sec:5}.
+These observations are confirmed by the six numerical test cases in Sec.~\ref{sec:5}.
 In the simply supported linear plate problem (Sec.~\ref{subsec:5.1}), all the bending models considered are identical.
 This problem is also solved with skew meshes to exhibit that the proposed model gives accurate results also when the principal curvature directions are not aligned with the curvilinear coordinates.
-The Helfrich model fails in the second linear problem -- the pinched cylindrical shell (Sec.~\ref{subsec:5.2}) -- due to non-zero initial bending stress.
+The Helfrich model fails in the second linear problem -- the pinched cylindrical shell (Sec.~\ref{subsec:5.2}) -- due to non-zero initial bending stresses.
 The Helfrich model also deviates from the reference solution for cylinder spreading (Sec.~\ref{subsec:5.4}) for the same reason.
-Though the Helfrich model gives accurate force vs. displacement for the nonlinear pinching problem (Sec.~\ref{subsec:5.3}), its bending stress components ($ M^{\alpha}_{\beta} $) are different from those obtained for the Koiter and the new bending model.
+Though the Helfrich model gives an accurate force vs. displacement curve for the nonlinear pinching problem (Sec.~\ref{subsec:5.3}), its bending stress components ($ M^{\alpha}_{\beta} $) are different from those obtained for the Koiter and the new bending model.
 Finally in the angioplasty example, the difference between the Koiter and the new model is illustrated.
-The example shows that bending and stretching can be properly separated in the new model, which is not the case for the Koiter model where it results in much larger bending moments.
+The example shows that bending and stretching can be properly separated in the new model, which is not the case for the Koiter model.
+The latter thus shows much larger bending stresses.

 The proposed new model is able to circumvent problems in existing bending models by using stretch-invariant bending quantities.
 It serves as a bending model with an union of desired features for shell models in the direct surface approach.
 As the model is based on the principal curvature directions and has four different material parameters, it provides flexibility in modeling new materials.
 In future, it would be interesting to combine the new bending model with anisotropic membrane models based on the Mooney–Rivlin \citep{mooney1940theory,Rivlin} and Gasser–Ogden–Holzapfel model for biological tissues \citep{Gasser}.